kavan7/beaconfinal/src/_posts/2020-12-17-Sonder_Why_It_Is_More_Meaningful_Than_Ever.md

----
-author: smehta
-image: assets/images/2020-12-17-Sonder_Why_It_Is_More_Meaningful_Than_Ever.jpg
-layout: post
-tags: []
-title: "Sonder: Why It Is More Meaningful Than Ever"
----

 Do you know what "sonder" means?
 Don't worry if you don't; it's a word that's not even in the dictionary.
 It was first coined in 2012 by author